ngs-docs/2018-cicese-metatranscriptomics/docs/evaluation-and-mapping.md

 ```

-# Mapping reads to a metatranscriptome
+# Quantifying reads with Salmon

 We will use [Salmon](http://salmon.readthedocs.org/en/latest/) to
 quantify expression.
 Salmon is a new breed of software for quantifying RNAseq reads that is both really fast and takes
 transcript length into consideration ([Patro et al. 2017](https://www.nature.com/articles/nmeth.4197)).

-For further reading, see
+You can read more about salmon-like "pseudoalignment" here:

   * Intro blog post: http://robpatro.com/blog/?p=248
   * A 2016 blog post evaluating and comparing methods [here](https://cgatoxford.wordpress.com/2016/08/17/why-you-should-stop-using-featurecounts-htseq-or-cufflinks2-and-start-using-kallisto-salmon-or-sailfish/)